AHdev67/ExoJS_TODO/README.md

 # EXO TODO LIST

-Web app allowing for the creation of new task boxes (in which you may write freely), and their deletion.
+JS script allowing for the creation of new task boxes (in which you may write freely), and their deletion.

->Fonctionnalités :
+>Functionalities :
 > - add task
 > - delete task